mchirino89/mchirino89.github.io/_posts/books/2020-09-15-managersPath.md

 title:  "📖 Books I've read: The manager's path (by  Camille Fournier)"
 excerpt: Do we (as developers) know what it takes/makes a great manager?
 categories: books
-tags: [books, management, tech, IT]
+tags: [engineering, management, tech, IT]
 ---

 [micro]: https://www.investopedia.com/terms/m/micro-manager.asp